brandondoran/rethinkdb-index-tuning/README.md

     npm start

 This will run setup to create the indexes.
-Then the benchmark suite will run, testing 3 different queries.
+Then the benchmark suite will run, testing 4 different queries.
 All queries return documents in the posts table with a given **author** and **tag**.
 Each query returns the same result but uses different RethinkDB api calls and a different indexes.

-1. Chained `filter` commands
+1. `filter` with `row` commands

   ```
   r.table('posts')